pluto-poplar/warehouse-planner/README.md

 ----

 - Replace `RandomConnectivityMap` with a deterministic, geometry-aware implementation derived from actual aisle data.
+- Expand `TimeBasedMoveCostCalculator` to account for turn costs, acceleration limits, and congestion penalties.
 - Add an A* (or faster) path planner and benchmark against the existing Dijkstra implementation.
 - Build end-to-end tests that load real layouts, run representative pick tasks, and assert both path feasibility and latency budgets.
-- Add linting to CI